 Jean Mensa Early Life, Childhood, Hometown, Parents, Family

 Jean Adukwei Mensah was born in Accra to a Ga-Adangbe and Fante parents.

 She is half Ga-Adangbe from Ada in the Greater Accra Region and half Fante from the Central Region.

 Jean Mensa Education

-Jean Mensa attended St. Mary’s Senior High School — an all-girls school — located at Korle Gonno in Accra for her senior high school education.
+Madam Jean attended St. Mary’s Senior High School — an all-girls school — located at Korle Gonno in Accra for her senior high school education.

 She was admitted to the University of Ghana, Faculty of Law, where she graduated with Bachelor of Laws (abbreviated LL.B) degree in 1993.

 Madam Jean Mensa was called to the Bar in 1996.

 She also received executive education from the Harvard Business School in 2018.

 Jean Mensa Husband Dr. Charles Mensa age, Children, Family